juanclopgar97/python_sharp/README.md

             return self._delta
     ```

-- **Events with modifiable arguments** use a custom class that inherit from *EventArgs* class to describe what arguments are going to be passed from the subscriber to the publisher, this module already include one example of this aproach *CancellableEventargs*:
+- **Events with modifiable arguments** use a custom class that inherit from *EventArgs* class to describe what arguments are going to be passed from the subscriber to the publisher, this module already include one example of this approach *CancellableEventargs*:

     ```python